metapolator/metapolator/working-UI-demo.md

 #### changing values
 **Every** value in the right hand column can be edited. **Every** one of them highlights on mouse-over (no delay).
 A click puts the value in edit mode.

+When a new value is committed by users (i.e. by a return or on blur) the data of the selection and the display in the specimen is updated. _This is a bit of a deliberate slowdown, I do not think we can afford real real-time tracking of input values in the specimen._

+**special rules** for some operators:

+* committing a new value for an **inherent value** operator (:) changes it to a value assign (=) one;
+* committing a new value for either **min** or **max** operator triggers a check: that for this parameter there is not a min expression with a higher value than a max expression; note that the min and max can appear in both Master and Glyph sections, and that only effective expressions matter; _a min that is defined in the Master section but is overridden by a min in the Glyph section does not matter;_
+  * when the x-over occurs (min higher than max), then the value that was just committed is not used for data and display, the value field is kept/brought back to edit state (even scrolled back into view when necessary) and the text of the field is drawn in red.
+* committing a new value for an **effective value** (i.e. overwriting a calculated outcome) triggers a **calc-back**: the inverse of the [math section](https://github.com/metapolator/metapolator/wiki/working-UI-demo#the-math); here it is in strict order:
+  1. if a min or max is defined for this parameter and the new effective value can be made valid by simply redefining the value of this min or max (to the same value), without the need to touch the assigned or inherent value, then **just do it** and stop evaluating the rules below;
+  * apply the inverse of any master-level addition (+) and subtraction (-) expressions;
+  * apply the inverse of any master-level multiplication (×) and divide (÷) expressions;
+  * apply the inverse of any glyph-level addition (+) and subtraction (-) expressions;
+  * apply the inverse of any glyph-level multiplication (×) and divide (÷) expressions;
+  * the value that is the result from the computations above is the new assigned value (=) of this parameter (if it had an inherent value (:) up to now, this is replaced by an assigned one);
+  * done.

 #### the math
 Calculating the effective value of each parameter is done in the following, strict order: